-If you had one Trillion dollars lying around, would you use it to save Matt Damon?
-A few years ago, someone threw some numbers together to estimate the amount of money spent on rescuing all of Matt Damon’s characters and the total was close to a Trillion dollars.
+If you had one trillion dollars lying around, would you use it to save Matt Damon?
+A few years ago, someone threw some numbers together to estimate the amount of money spent on rescuing all of Matt Damon’s characters, and the total was close to a trillion dollars.
 Granted, Matt Damon certainly has some skill when it comes to being an actor, but why his characters always need saving is quite the question.
-Part of why this number is so large is due to the variety of Damon’s roles.
-From sci-fi epics like Elysium (2013), Interstellar (2014) and The Martian (2015) to modern-era films like Syriana (2005) and Green Zone (2010), Matt Damon has shown time and again that he knows how to act like he needs help.
-With so many excellent roles to choose from, this week’s two films highlight some award-winning films featuring Matt Damon.
+Part of why this number is so significant is due to the variety of Damon’s roles.
+From sci-fi epics like Elysium (2013), Interstellar (2014), and The Martian (2015) to modern-era films like Syriana (2005) and Green Zone (2010), Matt Damon has shown time and again that he knows how to act like he needs help.
+With so many great roles to choose from, this week’s two films highlight some award-winning films featuring Matt Damon.

 Length: 151 minutes / 2.52 hours

 What helps set Matt Damon apart from other actors is the fact that he can remain as an individual in a cast filled with high-profile actors.
 From his role as Linus Caldwell in Ocean’s Eleven (2001), Ocean’s Twelve (2004), and Ocean’s Thirteen (2007) to his role as James Granger in The Monuments Men (2014), few films with a star-studded cast including Matt Damon have been nominated for Best Picture.
 Unless you also want to include Good Will Hunting (1997), Saving Private Ryan (1998), and True Grit (2010) in this list, in which case it’s happened three times.
 However, the only film to include Matt Damon alongside a cast full of A-list actors that also won the Oscar for Best Picture is that of The Departed (2006).
 Of course, partly because of the large cast of excellent talent, Damon was not nominated for an acting award for his part in this film.